Opticcss/Opticcss.github.io/_posts/2021-06-05-Fast Fourier Transform (FFT) with Implementation.md

 - the twiddle factors for stage $s$ are $\{\omega_{2^s}^{0},\omega_{2^s}^{1},...\}$, which can also be written as $\{\omega_{N}^{0},\omega_{N}^{2^{\lg N-s}},...\}$, hence the **increment of twiddle factor indices (same as number of same type of butterfly operations) in stage $s$** is noted as $\Delta\Omega=2^{\lg N-s}$.
 - similarly, the **same twiddle factors occurred in stage $s$** are $(\text{any_pstn_}\omega,\text{any_pstn_}\omega+2\Delta i,...)$, the index distance between them is $2\Delta i$.

-​	from which, the algorithm is designed by left to right (although the FFT circuit is constructed in direction of right to left). as the following three loop.
+​	from which, the algorithm is designed by left to right (although the FFT circuit is constructed in direction of right to left). as the following three loop. (whole algorithm is realized as a function, which takes a vector of `ComplexF64`, and transform it into another vector of `ComplexF64`)

 ```julia
 # radix-2 fft algorithm